zekenie/web-reducer/meta/Feature Board.md

 - [ ] [[JS or React library]]
 - [ ] requests empty state -> "Curl it for me" button
+- [ ] public html page for read key
+- [ ] refactor runtime code to use class

 ## Todo